 Seasonal Barrier Treatment

 There is effective tick control!
-At Mosquito Squad, we specialize in tick prevention and elimination.
+At Mosquito Squad, we specialize in tick prevention and reduction.
 Our service is backed with a 100% satisfaction guarantee.
 West Nile Virus, Lyme Disease and heartworms are all carried by ticks and mosquitoes!
 Mosquito Squad of Southeastern Mass gives you added protection from dangerous mosquito and tick diseases with our proven effective, barrier sprays.
-Reduce these pests by up to 85% in your Southeastern Mass yard.